7 Intro to ggplot

 geom_point()

 The above version adds data = and mapping = to the first two arguments.
 It is the official descriptive way to do this, and how Hadley Wickham describes it in R for Data Science.
-But, since the first argument can assumed to be the data we often don’t include it unless it unless we are trying to differentiate with different data used later.
+But, since the first argument is assumed to be the data we often don’t include it unless it unless we are trying to differentiate it with different data used later.
 Same goes for mapping = … we don’t specify it unless necessary.

 Piping into ggplot